rocha-n/VI/README.md

 On the top of the screen, there is a banner indicating where the visualised data comes from, so the user can visit the source website and, if wanted, to collaborate on populating the database.

-## Repository structure
-- data folder
-  - contains the datasets used for the application.
-  We will start with a reduced one, and then use the full data file for release
-- mockups folder
-  - contains, well... mockups!
-Fair enough?